PickYourOwn.org

 Step 6 - Cut up the mangoes

 Cut out any brown spots and mushy areas.
 Slice the mangoes in 1/4 thick slices!
-It just takes practice to figure out where the pit is. the pit is sort of flat, rather than egg-shaped, so you'll get more flesh of some parts of the mango than others.
+It just takes practice to figure out where the pit is. the pit is sort of flat, rather than egg-shaped, so you will get more flesh of some parts of the mango than others.

 Step 7 - Add the spices